MPH Occupational Health

 The unit will enable students to study the evidence base underpinning major incident and emergency management, with case studies, in order to develop a critical view of resilience and capacity management.
 The course will provide students with an ability to critically review major incident planning and explore some of the specialist incident types that require a dedicated response.
 Students will review the UK legislative framework surrounding major incident planning and resilience as a basis to discuss regional, national and international responses to multiple casualty events.
 Students will also gain an understanding of the health effects of chemical, biological, radiation and climate related hazards.

 This is an interactive online course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course materials.

-- Demonstrate a working knowledge of legislation, policy and guidelines relating to EPRR in healthcare
+- Demonstrate a working knowledge of legislation, policy & guidelines relating to EPRR in healthcare

-- Demonstrate understanding of the command & control structures commonly applied in emergency response and recovery
+- Demonstrate understanding of the command & control structures commonly applied in emergency response & recovery

-- Critically review plans and responses to incidents
+- Critically review plans & responses to incidents

-- Demonstrate understanding of identification, assessment, planning and mitigation processes for managing risks
+- Demonstrate understanding of the identification, assessment, planning & mitigation process for managing risk

-- Work in a team to implement solutions to an EPRR scenario
+- Work through EPRR scenarios in a team

 - Assessing risk